About the Course

 It`s easy to live on US$200 a month.
 Some people spend much more than necessary because they frequently go out to western-style bars and restaurants.
 We recommend that you bring at least US$500 as it may be two months before you receive your first salary.
 We recommend that any money you bring with you be in US cash.
 Bank cards can be used to make withdrawals from your Western account but not deposits.
 If you bring travelers checks, you will get a slightly lower exchange rate.
 Basically everything is done in cash in China.
 Therefore, schools pay teachers in cash as well.How can I get a working visa? (↑Back to Top)

 There are no really essential items to bring since almost everything can be bought locally.
 95% of new arrivals over pack.
 By the time people are ready to return home, they have bought so much that they leave most of their original belongings behind.
-Some Western spices cannot be found and most Westerners notice a small food item that they can`t locate.
+Most Westerners notice a small food item that they can`t locate.
 New shoes may be a worthwhile thing to bring.
 Good shoes in China are no cheaper than in the West, the quality is often a problem and large sizes may be hard to find.
 There are only a couple brands of Antiperspirant.
-It`s good to have a few small things from home to give as gifts to friends (dollar store type things).
-Coins or stamps from home are also good.
-See Harbin Information on our web site for more packing ideas.Should I bring my own computer? (↑Back to Top)
+See Harbin Information on our web site (right menu) for more packing ideas.Should I bring my own computer? (↑Back to Top)